jnettome/hackathon_rails_builder/README.md

   rails new blog -b hackathon.rb

+Two Caveats, make sure you have ruby 2.0.0 installed and the Heroku Toolbelt

 ## Please fork and push!

 I would love to see what other environments people use.